the-teachingRSE-project/competencies/example_career_path.md

 Through a program like DaLiJe or The Missing Semester [@Athalye2023], Kay learns about using computational tools to support the sophisticated statistical analysis typical for researchology.
-She uses those tools to create and automate the production of her Bachelor thesis (generating plots with matplotlib, maybe even CI for automatic building) and takes pride in a fully open and reproducible bachelor thesis enabling her to graduate with honors from the faculty of researchonomy.
+She uses those tools to create and automate the production of her Bachelor thesis (generating plots with matplotlib, maybe even CI for automatic building) and takes pride in a fully open and reproducible bachelor thesis enabling her to graduate with honours from the faculty of researchonomy.

 ## Master